 Under the Plan, a participant may be granted certain combinations of stock options, stock appreciation rights, performance units, and deferred stock units.
 The same person may be granted separate awards at or for the same period of time under terms whereby the issuance of shares or payment under one award has no effect on any other award; or stock appreciation rights and performance units may be granted to a participant in relation to (i.e., in "tandem" with) a previously or concurrently granted nonstatutory stock option under terms whereby the issuance of shares or payment under one award reduces directly the number of shares, units, and/or rights remaining available under the tandem award(s).
 Any shares subject to a Plan award which for any reason expires, is forfeited, or terminates unexercised may again be subject to a Plan award, but shares subject to an award which are not issued as the result of exercise or payment of a tandem award will not be available again for issuance under the Plan, regardless of the form in which such tandem award was paid.
-Grants of stock options, stock appreciation rights, performance units, and deferred stock units to any one person cannot exceed the applicable Section 162(m) limits for such awards as defined and described under Agenda Item No. Five at page 12 of the foregoing Proxy Statement to which this Exhibit A is appended (the "Proxy Statement").
+Following shareholder approval of the Section 162(m) Amendments as defined and described under Agenda Item No. Five in this Proxy Statement, grants of stock options, stock appreciation rights, performance units, and deferred stock units to any one person cannot exceed the applicable Section 162(m) limits for such awards.

 - I. Plan Amendments.
-The Plan may be amended or suspended at any time by the Management Development and Compensation Committee of the Company's Board of Directors (the "Committee") but (a) unless required by law, no such action shall adversely affect outstanding awards without the consent of affected participants and (b) amendments of the type described under Agenda Item No. Four of the foregoing Proxy Statement at pages 10 to 11 therof under Amendments, cannot be made unless approved by the holders of a majority of the shares present in person or represented by proxy at a meeting of the shareholders of the Company and having voting power on the matter.
-Under current law such shareholder approval would be required to increase the number of shares or benefits payable under the Plan by more than 10%; or change the class of employees eligible to receive incentive stock options or increase the number of shares with respect to which incentive stock options may be granted. - II.
+The Plan may be amended or suspended at any time by the Committee but (a) unless required by law, no such action shall adversely affect outstanding awards without the consent of affected participants and (b) amendments of the type described on page \\ above, cannot be made unless approved by the holders of a majority of the shares present in person or represented by proxy at a meeting of the shareholders of the Company and having voting power on the matter.
+Under current law shareholder approval would be required to increase the number of shares or benefits payable under the Plan by more than 10%; or change the class of employees eligible to receive incentive stock options or increase the number of shares with respect to which incentive stock options may be granted. - II.
 Stock Options.
 Stock options will be exercisable during the period fixed by the Committee which the Plan currently provides may begin no earlier than one year and continue no longer than ten years and, as to nonqualified stock options, ten years and one day, from their date of grant.
 Unless otherwise determined by the Committee, each nonstatutory stock option will become exercisable in installments of one-third of the shares subject to such option beginning one year after the date of grant and an additional one-third of such shares beginning on each of the second and third anniversaries of the date of grant.
 The Plan provides that, unless the Committee determines otherwise, any incentive stock options granted will become exercisable in full one year from their date of grant.
-The Committee may accelerate the exercisablity of any stock option that has been outstanding for one year.
+The Committee may accelerate the exercisability of any stock option that has been outstanding for one year.
 Following a change in control of the Company (as defined in the Plan) options which have been outstanding for six months or more will immediately become exercisable in full.
 In addition, the Committee may act at its discretion to require or any participant may choose to surrender such options in exchange for cash payments valued at 100% of the "spread" used to value stock appreciation rights following a change in control of the Company as described below under III.
 Stock Appreciation Rights.